 What the Bible Tells Christians About Debt - Part 1

 Bible Summary.
 Christians should not have unnecessary debts or past due obligations.
 Money nor debt is not necessary bad except when we become consumed and obsessed with these material things over our Christianity.
 Creditors should not be allowed to withhold security for a loan if it takes away a person’s means of livelihood.
-See below for Biblical commentary and scriptures on Christians and debt.
+See below for part one on Biblical commentary and scriptures on Christians and debt.
+See Christians and Debt - Part 2 for more commentary on this topic.

 Christians and Debt